adavila0703/py-in-cpp/README.md

 ```cpp
 min(*arr_in, arr_length);
 ```
-* arr_in - Pass in your array
+* arr_in - The array you would like to pass in.
-* element - Length of your array.
+* arr_size - The size of your array.

 #### Example